puneetb22/Kap_pro/README.md

 # KAP

-A repo to help you getting started with KAP by adding your details.
+A repo to help you getting started with KAP by adding your details to the About us page.

 ![Screenshot](https://i.ibb.co/Z1Zt33f/Capture.jpg)